New authors, beware of vanity publishers and experts making you offers that are too good to be true

 By far the most commonly mentioned vanity publisher is Author Solutions.

-It trades under a long list of names including AuthorHouse, AuthorHouse UK, AuthorHive, iUniverse, Palibrio, Partridge Publishing, Trafford Publishing and Xlibris.
+It trades under a long list of names.
+These include AuthorHouse, AuthorHouse UK, AuthorHive, iUniverse, Palibrio, Partridge Publishing, Trafford Publishing and Xlibris.
+All of these names should raise red flags for authors.

 “Author Solutions operates more like a telemarketing company whose customer base is the authors themselves.
 In other words, unlike a traditional publisher, Author Solutions makes money from its Authors, not for them.
 It does so by selling books back to its authors, not to a general readership, and by selling its authors expensive publishing, editing, and marketing services that are effectively worthless.”